Lingyun Temple

 Lingyun Temple Introduction

 Lingyun Temple is the oldest temple on Guanyin Mountain, commonly known as Neiyan.
-It was established in the 4th year of the Qianlong reign of the Qing Dynasty (1739 AD).
-In the early years of the Guangxu reign, due to bandits hiding in the temple, Liu Mingchuan dispatched troops to eliminate them and burnt down the temple.
-The original site was rebuilt and named Lingyun Temple, belonging to Taoism.
-The temple architecture is of a single hall style, constructed with granite from Guanyin Mountain, and the roof tiles are traditional red.
-The asymmetrical ridge is a distinctive feature, with the left representing the Azure Dragon, the right the White Tiger, a canopy in front, and support behind, providing an exceptional geographical environment for the structure, making it a center of local faith.
-Inside the temple, many ancient plaques and steles are preserved, offering visitors a sense of historical depth.
-In March each year, Guanyin Mountain is often shrouded in mist, making the mid-mountain location a prime spot for eagle watching.
-Lingyun Temple, situated at a lower elevation, serves as an important site for observing low-flying raptors.
-This area is densely wooded, often frequented by the Long-eared Owl, making it very suitable for nighttime ecological observation activities.
+It was founded in the 4th year of the Qianlong reign of the Qing Dynasty (AD 1739).
+In the early Guangxu period, due to bandits hiding in the temple, Liu Mingchuan sent troops to suppress them, burning down the temple.
+It was later rebuilt on the original site and named Lingyun Temple, which belongs to Taoism.
+The temple's architecture is a single-hall style, with the main hall constructed from Guanyin Mountain stone and traditional red roof tiles, featuring an asymmetrical ridge as a characteristic.
+With the Azure Dragon on the left and the White Tiger on the right, as well as a canopy in front and a support behind, it boasts an excellent geographical setting, making it a center of local faith.
+The temple houses many ancient plaques and monuments, giving travelers a sense of rustic charm and antiquity.
+Every March, Guanyin Mountain's summit is often shrouded in clouds and mist, making the mid-mountain location of Lingyun Temple, which is at a lower altitude, the best eagle-watching spot to observe soaring raptors.
+The area is densely wooded, and the Short-eared Owl is frequently seen here, making it very suitable for nighttime ecological observation activities.